MuhammadRaffey/oop-chatagent/README.md

 # OOP Chat Agent

-This project is a chat agent specialized in Object-Oriented Programming (OOP) using the OpenAI API.
+This project is a chat agent specialized in Python Object-Oriented Programming (OOP) using the OpenAI API.

 ## Setup